Antonio12152/Master_Gaming/README.md

 ### Master Gaming

 Master Gaming is a gaming news site.
 There are posts and videos there.
-Posts include tags to make it easier to search by interest.
+Posts include tags to make it easier to search by interest. \
 Link on netlify - https://master-gaming.netlify.app/

-Due to some issues, I return to aiven database and make serverless on vercel.
+Due to some issues, I return to aiven database (maybe I will change due to small space, but it will be np) and make serverless on vercel. \
-Right now you can't create a post, but maybe I will do it. *Sad face* You can login, but I fixing some of the part.
+You can login and write comment.
+To make post you need to have permission. \
+I don't have to much to update, just make some more buttons. \

 ### Before start project, install Node.js ^v21.6.x and npm ^v8.16.x.

 Go inside 2 folders: Master_Gaming_backend and Master_Gaming_frontend to use "npm i"